kongfj/gitSkills/readme.txt

+hajdfdkkdskfjsfsfdfdsfsdfsd
-hajdfdkkdskfjsfsfdfdsfsdfsdCreating a new branch is quick AND simple.f
+Creating a new branch is quick AND simple.